Why Understanding Betting Odds Matters

 The Impact of Juice (Vig) on Odds & Payouts

-The vig (short for vigorish), also called juice, is the built-in fee sportsbooks charge on bets.
+The vig (short for vigorish), also known as the line, is the built-in fee sportsbooks charge on bets.
 This fee ensures that the sportsbook makes a profit regardless of a game's outcome.

 Understanding Vig: